-Maximum Contaminant Level Goal or The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs allow for a margin of for control of microbial contaminants.
+Maximum Contaminant Level Goal or MCLG:

+The level of a contaminant in drinking water below which there is no known or expected risk to health.
+MCLGs allow for a margin of safety.
+Maximum residual disinfectant level or The highest level of a disinfectant allowed in drinking water.
+There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.

-Maximum residual disinfectant level or
+Maximum residual disinfectant level goal or MRDLG: